jmuriel/dotfiles/README.md

 # dotfiles
-Some configuration files to get me up and running in my beloved Linux environment. :)
+Some configuration files to get me up and running in my precious Linux environment. :)